AdaCore/ada-spark-rfcs/considered/rfc-oop-constructors.rst

 Initialization of Components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Initialization of these components can be done with the `Initialize` aspect.
+Initialization of components can be done with the ``Initialize`` aspect.
-This is particularly useful when component types do not have default constructors, but is generally available.
+This is particularly useful when component types do not have default constructors.
 For example:

 .. code-block:: ada